astralsc/dizcard/README.md

 A Dizcard private server written in PHP

-This server is not ready for production because I am still trying to get some features working.
+This server is not ready for production because it is unfinished.

 ## Requirements